-1.5.1 Testing under a promise.
-As mentioned earlier, testing graph properties under the promise that the tested graph has some (other) property was considered before (see discussion in [14, Sec.
+1.5.1 Testing under a promise

+As mentioned earlier, testing graph properties under the promise that the tested graph has some (other) property was considered before (see discussion in [Gol17, Sec.
 12.2]).
-In fact, the bounded-degree graph model itself may be viewed as postulating such a promise.
-More conspicuous cases include the study of testing under the promise that the graph is hyperfinite [28] or more specifically planar [3], or with bounded tree-width [7].
-On the other hand, the subgraph testing model is a special case of testing graph properties under a promise, where the promise is that the tested graph is a subgraph of a fixed (base) graph.
+In fact, the boundeddegree graph model itself may be viewed as postulating such a promise.
+More conspicuous cases include the study of testing under the promise that the graph is hyperfinite [NS13] or more specifically planar [BSS10], or with bounded tree-width [EHNO11].
 In continuation to Theorem 1.2, we observe that testing downward-monotone graph properties in the subgraph model can be reduced to testing the same property under a promise that contains the base graph.

-THEOREM 1.13. (a generalization of Theorem 1.2): Let G and Π be downward-monotone graph properties such that G contains graphs of degree at most d.
-Suppose that, when promised that the tested graph is in G, the property Π is testable (in the bounded-degree graph model) with query complexity $Q_G(\cdot, \cdot)$, where Q_G is a function of the proximity parameter and (possibly) the size of the graph.
-Then, for every base graph G = ([n], E) in G, testing whether a subgraph of G satisfies Π (with proximity parameter ε) can be done with query complexity $d \cdot Q_G(\epsilon', n)$, where $\epsilon' = \epsilon/d$.
+Theorem 1.13 (a generalization of Theorem 1.2): Let \mathcal{G} and Π be downward-monotone graph properties such that \mathcal{G} contains graphs of degree at most d.
+Suppose that, when promised that the tested graph is in \mathcal{G} , the property Π is testable (in the bounded-degree graph model) with query complexity $Q{\mathcal{G}}(\cdot, \cdot)$, where $Q{\mathcal{G}}$ is a function of the proximity parameter and (possibly) the size of the graph.
+Then, for every base graph G = ([n], E) in \mathcal{G} , testing whether a subgraph of G satisfies Π (with proximity parameter ε) can be done with query complexity $d \cdot Q{\mathcal{G}}(\epsilon', n)$, where $\epsilon' = \epsilon/d$.

-Hence, results weaker than Theorem 1.3 may be obtained by combining Theorem 1.13 with the tester provided in [28] (see discussion in Section 2.2).
+Hence, results weaker than Theorem 1.3 may be obtained by combining Theorem 1.13 with the tester provided in [NS13] (see discussion in Section 2.2).
 Indeed, the improved results are due to the fact that in the subgraph model the tester is given the base graph for free.
 In the current case (of hyperfinite graphs), the tester does not need to query the tested graph in order to obtain a partition oracle of the tested graph; it may just use an adequate partition of the base graph.
 In general, a main challenge in the study of the subgraph model is in how to utilize the knowledge of the base graph in order to improve the complexity of testing.

-1.5.2 The orientation model.
-The orientation model, introduced by Halevy et al. [21], is syntactically related to the subgraph testing model.
+1.5.2 The orientation model

+A property testing model that is related to the subgraph model is the orientation model, which was introduced by Halevy et al. [HLNT12].
 Similarly to the subgraph model, in the orientation model there is a fixed (undirected) base graph G = ([n], E).
 However, the goal in the latter model is to test properties of directed graphs (digraphs) that are defined by orientations of the edges of G. That is, for each edge $\{u, v\} \in E$, either the edge is directed from u to v, or from v to u, and the algorithm may perform queries in order to obtain the orientation of edges of its choice.
 For a property Π of digraphs, the algorithm should distinguish (with probability at least 2/3) between the case that the tested orientation \vec{G} has the property Π and the case in which the orientation of more than $\epsilon \cdot |E|$ edges should be flipped in order to obtain the property.